jackmnob/Python-Tableau-EDA-StockDash/README.md

 ## ***Project Workflow***
 1. **Data Collection** - Raw stock market data collected (via Kaggle) and stored in CSV files
 2. **Data Cleaning & Preprocessing** - Used pandas to restructure data, add new columns, and perform calculations
-3. **Extracted, Transformed, and Loaded (ETL)** - transformed data from JupyterLab to CSV files for loading into the Tableau environment
+3. **Extracted, Transformed, and Loaded (ETL)** - Transformed data from JupyterLab to CSV files for loading into the Tableau environment
 4. **Tableau Dashboard** - Created an interactive dashboard using joins, calculated fields and visual design techniques to highlight key insights on company performances

 ## ***Interactive Dashboard Link:***